mmillican/mattmillican.com/src/posts/2022/2022-09-14-cloudformation-useful-tools.md

     such as RDS or OpenSearch clusters take a _long_ time to provision and you'll waste a lot of time waiting for them to create and then roll back.

-- Come up with a standard file "layout".
+- Come up with a standard file "layout"

     For me, I always do the following order for the groups: `Parameters, Conditions, Mappings, Outputs, Resources`.
     Using a consistent format will make it easier for you to navigate your templates across multiple projects.